Note

 - These rules restrict access to your Azure VMs' management ports and defend them from attack.

-- If other rules already exist for the selected ports, then those existing rules take priority over the new "deny all inbound traffic" rules.
+- If other rules already exist for the selected ports, those existing rules take priority over the new "deny all inbound traffic" rules.

 Identify VMs for just-in-time access